giacomodabisias/opendetection/doc/doxygen/tutorials_doxygen/gsoc2016_blog_giacomo.md

 - Create a common interface and have the same class imlemented in different namespaces.
 Clean solution which has been adopted.

 I removed the previous facedetector classes which I had added and used the new ones in the examples which I had previoulsy created.
 I also used the new viewer in all examples and fixed the build of the different examples to be independent and clean in the *CMake*.

+##Visualizer update 11/06/15##

+To cover all examples and to have a more versatile viewer I added today an interface so add and remove text, clouds and added some improvments to be able to have multiple clouds in the same viewer at the same time.
+There is still some testing needed.
+I also added as usual all the template precompilation for the common PCL types.

+The next step consists in adding as stated before the std::containers to the frame generator class and then have a look if there are some modules to move to the gpu folder or maybe add some new methods there.